Stochastic resonance of rotating particles in turbulence

-We have revealed the first evidence of stochastic resonance (SR) for magnetic particles suspended in turbulence, demonstrating how the interplay between turbulent fluctuations and external forcing induces coherent rotational motion of magnetic particles.
-Three distinct regimes: ``phase-locked'', ``back-and-forth'', and ``turbulent-dynamics'' are identified, with stochastic resonance occurring at the transition between ``phase-locked'' and ``turbulent-dynamics'' regimes.
+We have revealed the first \bzq{experimental and numerical} evidence of stochastic resonance (SR) for magnetic particles suspended in turbulence, demonstrating how the interplay between turbulent fluctuations and external forcing induces coherent rotational motion of magnetic particles.
+Three distinct regimes: ``phase-locked'', ``back-and-forth'', and ``turbulent-dynamics'' are identified, with SR occurring at the transition between ``phase-locked'' and ``turbulent-dynamics'' regimes.
 Remarkably, even when both turbulence and the magnetic field have zero mean angular velocity, their collective effect is capable of generating a nonzero particle rotational response, as the turbulent vorticity helps the particle to ``surf'' the rotating magnetic field.

 Different particle properties influence their response, and when combined with the stochastic resonance mechanism, they enable a novel magnetic resonance-based approach to measure turbulent vorticity.
 This method leverages activated magnetic particles as probes, effectively functioning as a turbulent vorticity ``microscope'' that operates in various conditions.
-When the magnetic field emitted by the magnetic spinners can be measured directly, it can even be used in optically inaccessible conditions.
+In the present work, we validate this concept using optical measurements of particle rotation.
+However, in principle, once the angular response is well-characterized, the same protocol could be applied even in optically inaccessible environments by measuring the magnetic fields emitted by the spinning magnetic particle directly.
+In such scenarios, the activated magnetic particles would function as remotely readable vorticity probes.
 The protocol is straightforward: by dispersing magnetic particles into turbulence and varying the magnetic frequency $\omega_H$ and intensity $\omega_a$ while maintaining a constant ratio $\omega_H / \omega_a$, one can measure the resonance curve of the averaged particle angular response.
 The location of the resonance peak directly reveals the turbulent vorticity magnitude.